WHAT IS VETERINARY PHYSIOTHERAPY?

 What happens in a session?

 Veterinary Physiotherapy involves a thorough assessment of the animals current life style/exercise routine, previous injuries, diet and breed.
 A visual and manual assessment will then be made to formulate a clinically reasoned treatment plan that may combine manual/electrotherapies with remedial exercises targeted to the individual.
 After the session the VP will write up and send a veterinary report to ensure the veterinarian and yourself are updated with the received therapy and progress of your animals musculoskeletal health.

-In between physiotherapy sessions, the owner may be given homework after tuition from the VP, to optimise the treatment and ensure the animal maintains optimal comfort in the long term.
+In between physiotherapy sessions, the owner may be given a therapeutic exercise plan after guidance from the VP, to optimise the treatment and ensure the animal maintains optimal comfort in the long term.
 This could be anything from massage techniques, laser therapy, heat packs or prescribed exercises.